B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 Red Zones are notorious areas and dangerous parts of the city or outside the city where many illegal activities can happen, but not near businesses (examples: gas stations, barbershops, stores, workplaces, parking lots, clubs - marked on the map).

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
-- Robbing people or vehicles
+- Robbing people, vehicles, plants or any kind of stealing/robbing

 The following are allowed between <span style="color:yellowgreen">**00:00 AM - 24:00 PM**</span>:
 - Taking hostages or kidnapping citizens based on a previous roleplay or a very good reasoning